 | Cost | Moderate | Lower | Highest |

-Cellulose’s ability to fill irregular spaces and reduce airflow often gives it an edge over fiberglass, especially in retrofit applications where walls or attic spaces have gaps that traditional batts can’t reach.
+Cellulose’s ability to fill irregular spaces and lower improper airflow often gives it an edge over other insulation like fiberglass, especially in retrofits where attic or wall spaces have gaps that some batts can not reach.

 Why Choose Koala Insulation for Your Project